Sprained Ankle Treatments in Singapore (How to Recover Fast)

 You can identify a sprained ankle by bruising around the affected area, a swollen or painful lump near the ankle, and a general instability of the area.

-Depending on the severity of the sprain, a doctor may recommend several treatment programmes to suit your needs.
+Depending on the severity of the sprain, an ankle specialist or doctor may recommend several treatment programmes to suit your needs.
 Most of the time, sprains will go away with adequate rest without further pressure on the feet, but extreme cases may call for surgical solutions like arthroscopy.

 As with many other kinds of leg and joint injuries, the R.I.C.E (Rest, Ice, Compression, Elevation) method is the first form of treatment to contain the injury and reduce pain and swelling.